sprucelabsai/sprucebot-skills-kit/docs/server.md

 Your `Server` does a lot more than just proxy request.
 It also houses your Skill's business logic using utilities, services, data models, and event listeners.

-# Controllers
+## Controllers
 Inside `server/controllers/1.0` you'll see 3 folders; `guest`, `owner`, & `teammate`.
-The controller system is pretty dumb; Simply putting a `.js` file inside of `controllers` will cause it to load.
+The controller system is pretty dumb; Simply put a `.js` file inside of `controllers` and it'll be loaded.
 A `controller` is a function that accepts a [koa-router](https://github.com/alexmingoia/koa-router).
-Note,putting a `controller` in side the `teammate` folder does not make all the routes defined in it only available to teammates.
+Note, putting a `controller` in side the `teammate` folder does not make all the routes defined in it only available to teammates.
+You must start the route with `/api/1.0/teammate/*` to restrict by role.

 ## Routes
 Each `controller.js` must return a function that accepts a [koa-router](https://github.com/alexmingoia/koa-router).